 i Summary dismissal

 Sections 11(2) and 14(1) of the Employment Act prescribe that termination without notice or payment in lieu of notice is only permissible (1) in the event of any wilful breach by the other party of a condition of service or (2) on the grounds of misconduct inconsistent with the fulfilment of the conditions of service.
-The ECT and the courts hearing appeals from the ECT are statutorily required to have regard to the Tripartite Guidelines on Wrongful Dismissal (the Wrongful Dismissal Guidelines).
-It is as yet unclear whether courts hearing wrongful dismissal claims brought directly to the courts (and not as an ECT appeal) are required to apply, or even have regard to, the Wrongful Dismissal Guidelines.
-The Guidelines also expressly provide that misconduct is the only legitimate reason for dismissal without notice (although it appears that the Guidelines may have subsumed the ground of wilful breach under 'misconduct').
-In this regard, the Guidelines define misconduct in a non-exhaustive fashion, which includes theft, dishonest or disorderly conduct at work, insubordination, and bringing the organisation into disrepute.
-The MOM also defines misconduct as a failure to fulfil the conditions of employment in the contract of service (including theft, dishonesty, disorderly or immoral conduct at work, and insubordination).
+The Tripartite Guidelines on Wrongful Dismissal (the Wrongful Dismissal Guidelines) – which the ECT and the courts hearing appeals from the ECT are statutorily required to have regard to – further provide that misconduct is the only legitimate reason for dismissal without notice (it appears that the Guidelines may have subsumed the ground of wilful breach under 'misconduct'), and defines misconduct as conduct involving acts such as (non-exhaustively) theft, dishonest or disorderly conduct at work, insubordination and bringing the organisation into disrepute.

 ii Dismissal with notice or salary in lieu of notice

-According to the Wrongful Dismissal Guidelines, the legitimate reasons that may be given for dismissing an employee with notice include poor performance and redundancy.
+According to the Wrongful Dismissal Guidelines, legitimate reasons that may be given for dismissing an employee with notice include poor performance and redundancy.
 In these cases though, notice or salary in lieu of notice would still have to be provided.
-The employer would also need to substantiate the reason for dismissal, especially if poor performance is being relied on as a reason.
-In these cases and given that it is the employer's burden to prove before the ECT that there was poor performance, the employer should have documented proof thereof.
-Ideally, the employee's poor performance should have continued for a significant period, and especially if the employer has a performance improvement plan (PIP) policy, this should be followed prior to any dismissal for poor performance.
+The employer would also need to substantiate the reason for dismissal, especially if poor performance is being relied on as a reason (and, given that it is the employer's burden to prove before the ECT that there was poor performance, the employer should have documented proof thereof).
+Redundancies are addressed in Section XIII.vii.

 Employers are still at liberty to terminate an employee's employment with notice or salary in lieu of notice through a pure exercise of contractual rights.
 The Wrongful Dismissal Guidelines expressly state that this type of dismissal is presumed not to be wrongful.
-So for example, and using an illustration set out in the Wrongful Dismissal Guidelines, an employer who dismisses an employee with notice without giving any reasons (and continuing not to give any reasons even when asked) would not be considered wrongful if the employee is unable to point to any facts, incidents or situations that could suggest the employer's intention was anything other than termination in accordance with the contract.
+So, for example, and using an illustration set out in the Wrongful Dismissal Guidelines, if an employer dismisses an employee with notice without giving any reasons (and continues not to give any reasons even when asked), it would not be considered wrongful.

-However, the presumption that a dismissal is not wrongful may be displaced if an employee is able to substantiate a wrongful reason for dismissal, such as discrimination (including on the basis of age, race, gender, religion, marital status, family responsibilities or disability), being deprived of an employment benefit (e.g., an imminent mandatory payment), or if an employee is exercising his or her statutory rights (e.g., to parental leave).
-The last ground may also cover whistle-blowing in some circumstances (although Singapore has no overarching whistle-blowing legislation and the forms of protected whistle-blowing differ from statute to statute).
+However, the presumption that a dismissal is not wrongful may be displaced if an employee is able to substantiate a wrongful reason for dismissal, such as discrimination (including on the basis of age, race, gender, religion, marital status, family responsibilities or disability), being deprived of an employment benefit (e.g. prior to a bonus payment), or if an employee is exercising his or her employment rights (e.g., to decline to work overtime, or possibly whistle-blowing).
 The Wrongful Dismissal Guidelines also provide that when an employer has provided a reason for dismissal with notice, but the reason given is later proven to be false, the dismissal may then be wrongful.

 iii Termination by mutual agreement